 Democracy as Rule of Public Rationality

 This naturally has particular relevance to polities with voluntary voting.
-The point is not that a certain number or majority of the total populace supports a policy.
+The point is not that a certain number of the total populace supports a policy.
 The point is that as long as the people who are opposed to a policy is lesser than the people who are overtly in favour of it, such a policy can be enforced because the vast majority of the people who choose not to vote or participate will simply accept whatever the outcome is.

 [Addendum: I would further go on to argue that this has particular relevance to the logic of electoral colleges in America.
 The question again isn’t some magical number or proportion of the total population of the US supporting a particular candidate, the question is whether the decision can be effectively enforced upon the whole nation.
 Thus the fact that there are more voters for Hilary than Trump doesn’t change the fact that if the vast majority of non-voters are going to acquiesce to the results, then the decision is enforcible.
 Furthermore, since is the United States of America, and not the “People’s Republic of America”, the political legitimacy of a federal official is mediated by the states and it is difficult to enforce a particular federal policy or law if it is objected to strongly by the majority of the states and the state’s government.］